bc-mihai/owncloud-open/README.md

 * `owncloud-copy-link.desktop`: This is a shortcut file for `owncloud_copy_link`.
 An entry is added to the "Accessories" menu and can be used as a drag-drop target by e.g. creating a launcher or desktop shortcut for it or as an "Open as" launcher. **TODO** ideally this would show up as a right-click action in your file manager..

+Additionally, the project contains a Firefox `.xpi` extension that adds an "Open ownCloud URL" context-menu entry that will attempt to trigger the ownCloud URL handler.

 ## Installation

 This will install the utilities in `/usr/local/bin` and the .desktop files in `/usr/share/applications`.